muhammedjemal/muhammedjemal/README.md

 ### 👋 Hello there!
 I'm Jemal.

+I'm a recent graduate from **Addis Ababa University** with a BSc in **Business Administration and Information Systems**.
 I'm deeply passionate about leveraging technology to build innovative, efficient, and scalable solutions.
 My core interest lies in **full-stack development**, with a particular enthusiasm for robust backend systems and ensuring software quality through comprehensive testing.

 ---